-The main requirement for implementing Icon is a production-quality C compiler that supports at least the de facto "K&R" standard [5].
-An ANSI C compiler is preferable.
-The term "production quality" implies robustness, correctness, the ability to address large amounts of memory, the ability to handle large files and complicated expressions, and a comprehensive run-time library.
+The main requirement for implementing Icon is a production-quality C compiler that supports ANSI C. The term "production quality" implies robustness, correctness, the ability to address large amounts of memory, the ability to handle large files and complicated expressions, and a comprehensive run-time library.